hpe-storage/python-hpedockerplugin/docs/replication.md

 ## Active/Passive based replication ##
 In Active/Passive based replication, VLUNs corresponding to the replicated volumes are served by active array only - no VLUNs for these volumes exist on secondary array at this time.
-When a RCG is failed over manually to secondary array, the secondary array becomes active and start serving these VLUNs the host(s).
+When a RCG is failed over manually to secondary array, the secondary array becomes active and start serving these VLUNs to the host(s).
 In this case, any container that had the volume(s) mounted would need to be restarted for it to be able to use the volume(s) being served from secondary array post-failover.